vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 See all that blue?
 Those lines represent a used bucket.
 See all that grey?
 Thats what shame looks like.

 This is a very disturbing situation with many unused buckets.
-I don't wanna look at this picture anymore, so lets move on.
+I don't wanna look at this circle anymore, so lets start improving our `GetHashCode` implementation.

-## Case 2: unchecked XOR with prime multiplication
+## Case 2: XOR with co-primes, multiplication and overflow suppression
 ```c#
 public override int GetHashCode()
 {